f5devcentral/f5-velos-training/docs/velos_networking.rst

 | F5-UPGVELSR4XSR10M  | VELOS Field Upgrade: QSFP28-QSFP+ Breakout Cable for SR4 ONLY MPO to 4LC (10 Meter 2 Pack) |
 +---------------------+--------------------------------------------------------------------------------------------+

 Below are the breakout cables for the BX520 QSFP-DD (400Gb) ports to go to 4 x 100Gb.
+The QSFP-DD optics when configured for unbundled mode, will break out into or 4 x 100Gb (with a 400Gb QSFP-DD optic).
+You will need to utilize a breakout cable to allow the single physical port to break out into 4 lower speed ports.
+The following breakout cable SKUs can be ordered and utilized for either 4 x 25Gb, or 4 x 10GB depending on the optic installed.
+Note, they come in different lengths (1 meter, 3 meters, or 10 meters) and each of the SKUs is a 2 Pack.

 +----------------------+--------------------------------------------------------------------------------------------+
 | F5-UPG-VEL-QDD-4X-3M | VELOS Field Upgrade: QSFP-DD Breakout Cable 400G to 4x100G, MPO-12 to 4LC (3 Meter)        |